 During each day of the program, commuter students must arrive on campus at 8:45am at SMFA.
 Students must depart from campus by 6:00pm at the latest, though students may leave at the end of their afternoon sessions at 5:30pm.
 Students remaining on campus past 6:00pm or on non-program days will not be under the care of program staff (parents accept responsibility) except on the first Sunday and last Friday of the program, on which days the end of the opening / closing dinners (8:00pm) will be the official departure time for students.

 Commuter students and their parents are responsible for ensuring their student travels to and from campus safely and on time each day.
 For detailed information about traveling to the Boston Fine Arts campus located at 230 Fenway, Boston, please see directions on our website.

 Please note: commuter students are not permitted to enter any residence halls on the Medford/Somerville campus.
 Breakfast and dinner are not provided for commuter students.

-All students are required to attend orientation, which will begin at 5:00pm on July 7 at SMFA, 230 Fenway, Boston.
+For all students, including commuter students, there will be a program orientation Monday, July 8th from 9:30am to 10:00am before classes start at SMFA, 230 Fenway, Boston.
 During orientation, we will review the overall program schedule, discuss policies and safety, and answer questions.
 Students will also have the opportunity to confirm their course schedules and staff will be on-hand to address any issues.